samargulies/CDN-Sync-Tool/readme.txt

 * Fixed bug that added .gz to files where they wasn't a compressed version
 * Fixed yet another CSS rewriting issue.
+* Added ability to wipe JavaScript and CSS file cache.

 = 0.9 =